renzel/work_or_meditate/README.md

 2. Open your browser's extension page (e.g., `chrome://extensions/` for Chrome or `about:addons` for Firefox).
 3. Enable "Developer mode".
 4. Click "Load unpacked" and select the directory containing the extension files.
+5. You also need to install to install Ollama and run `OLLAMA_ORIGINS=moz-extension://* ollama serve`

 ## Usage
 Once installed, the extension will run automatically in the background.
 It will: